Reviewed By Joana Garrido DVM

 To acquire a clear answer, get your dog tested for calcium deficiency.
 The vet will run a blood test to check your dog’s calcium levels.

 Abnormally low concentrations of calcium call for an expensive test named the ionized calcium test.
 This is done to measure your pup’s blood calcium levels accurately.

 3. Is It OK to Give Calcium Supplements to Dogs?

-Calcium supplements should only be given to calcium-deficient canines under the vet’s supervision.
+Calcium supplements should only be given to calcium-deficient canines under the supervision of a veterinarian.
 Administering them to healthy dogs is discouraged as it could cause nutritional imbalances or overdose.

 4. When Is Calcium Bad for Dogs?

 While calcium is essential for the proper growth of bones and teeth.
 When dogs consume an excessive amount of calcium, it could lead to a condition called hypercalcemia.
 This can negatively affect bone development, causing abnormal skeletal formations and an early onset of bone disorders.
 Hypercalcemia can also result in kidney and bladder issues, as well as chronic kidney disease.